vmware/vks-validated-solutions/VKS Migrations/vSphere CSI K8s to VKS/OCP-VKS-migration-example.md

   pvcName: "${PV_NAME}-migrated"
 EOF
 ```
-## check the registration... should be 'true'
+## Check the registration... should be 'true'
 `sup get cnsregistervolumes.cns.vmware.com -o json | jq -r '.items[].status.registered'`

-## check the supervisor PVC
+## Check the supervisor PVC
 `sup get pvc ${PV_NAME}-migrated`

-## adopt the FCD in VKS by creating a PV with the volume handle pointing to the Supervisor PVC, also create a PVC
+## Adopt the FCD in VKS by creating a PV with the volume handle pointing to the Supervisor PVC, also create a PVC
 ```
 vks apply -f - <<EOF
 apiVersion: v1